-This was a stringent test of Strengthening Families since the curriculum to which it would have to add value was itself well constructed and extensive and, unlike the voluntary evening sessions, it was experienced by nearly all the children.
-Yet compared to normal education this had little impact on drinking, while family sessions attended by only about a third of pupils/parents had a significant effect across the group as a whole.
+This was a stringent test of Strengthening Families since the programme to which it would have to add value was itself a well constructed and extensive curriculum and, unlike the voluntary evening sessions, it was experienced by nearly all the targeted children.
+Yet compared to normal education this had little impact on drinking, while family sessions attended by only about a third of pupils/parents had a significant effect across the whole group.

-In this study all the targeted children participated in the baseline survey and follow-up rates were high, increasing confidence that the outcomes would generalise across the schools and communities sampled.
-The decision to use not pre-intervention but immediate post-intervention measures as the baseline is unusual, but unlikely to have materially affected the conclusions.
+In this study all the targeted children participated in the baseline survey and followup rates were high, increasing confidence that the outcomes are generalisable across the schools and communities sampled.
+The decision not to use pre-intervention but immediate post-intervention measures as the baseline is unusual, but unlikely to have materially affected the conclusions.